ChunjieShan/PangVim/README.md

 3. pynvim (It can be installed by `pip install pynvim`)

 ## Installation
-Before you start to install, please make sure that you have NeoVim first(some of my plugins can only be used in NeoVim)
+Before you start to install, please make sure that you have NeoVim first(some of my plugins can only be used in NeoVim).

 `git clone https://github.com/chunjieshan/pangvim ~/.config/nvim`